 That number is then multiplied by the number of days in the billing period and the balance on your card to determine how much credit card interest you pay each month.
 Some companies calculate the interest daily while others do it at the end of the billing period on the balance.

 Your interest rate will probably not stay the same for the entire time you have the card.
 With a variable interest account, it can change based directly on the prime rate.
 It can also change with a fixed rate if the prime rate changes enough.
 For this situation, the credit card issuer must send you a letter informing you of the new interest rate ahead of time.

 If you make a late payment or your credit rating changes, your rate for that card could be impacted.
 The credit card company must inform you of any rate changes unless you have a variable rate.
 This information must be provided in writing to enable you to be aware of the added cost of using your credit card.

 You may also pay a different type of interest rate based on how you use your card.
 Pay attention to each of the rates when comparing cards.

 - Purchase APR – interest rate used for all of your purchases, which includes using your credit card to pay bills

 - Cash Advance APR – interest rate used when you go to an ATM and withdraw cash.
 It’s often higher than the purchase APR, and it may include any balance transfers.

 - Penalty APR – interest rate applied when you violate the terms of your credit card agreement, such as making a late payment or going over your credit limit

-- Introductory APR – interest rate offered for new card holders for a specific amount of time and it may be used for balance transfers, cash advances or purchases, or a combination
+- Introductory APR – interest rate offered to new cardholders for a specific amount of time, and it may be used for balance transfers, cash advances or purchases, or a combination

 What’s a credit card grace period?